Ask the Doctor

 In people with CKD, the kidneys are less able to perform vital functions that help maintain overall health, including filtering wastes and excess fluids from your blood.
-People most at risk include those with a family history of kidney disease, diabetes, and high blood pressure.
+People most at risk include those with a family history of kidney failure, diabetes, and high blood pressure.
 Recent data show that CKD increases the risk of cardiovascular disease, the number 1 killer worldwide.

 During the study, Dr. Wang's team of authors surveyed adults living in China.
 They found that the rate of CKD increased with age, reaching over 30% among people ages 70 and older.
 People living in rural areas, those with a history of cardiovascular disease, and people who had taken medications that damage the kidneys (such as non-steroidal anti-inflammatory drugs and traditional Chinese herbs containing aristolochic acid, sold over-the-counter) were also at higher risk of having CKD.

 "The purpose of World Kidney Day is to raise awareness of the public health burden of CKD across the world - not just in developed countries," says Allan J. Collins, MD, FACP, President, National Kidney Foundation.
 "These findings confirm that CKD is no longer a disease of only the developed world."